Good Design

 When considering cost, space constraints and location, the following insulation levels are a good place to start.

-Ceiling: R4.0
+Ceiling: R4.0 (R5.0 in Colder climates)

 Walls: R2.5 (works with common 90mm timber studs)